Should we care what Archbishop Lefebvre had to say? (with Index of Articles)

 A flawed approach, a fool’s errand?

-He suggested that doing so elevates Lefebvre as a theological authority, or endows him with a hero status, beyond what is proportionate; he also argued that any “quest for the real Lefebvre” is a fool’s errand, given that the Archbishp expressed a variety of views throughout his post-conciliar career, and that selecting one set of views over another is arbitrary.
-Further, it could be added, the Archbishop expresses ideas in these texts with which we disagree.1
+A friend of The WM Review has suggested that this is not a good idea.
+Doing so, he said, might elevate Lefebvre as a theological authority, or endow him with a hero status, beyond what is proportionate.
+He also argued that any “quest for the real Lefebvre” is a fool’s errand, given that the Archbishp expressed a variety of views throughout his post-conciliar career, and that selecting one set of views over another is arbitrary.
+Further, it could be added, the Archbishop expresses ideas in these texts with which we disagree.1 Therefore, it has been suggested, we should not be publishing these texts.

 While we are sympathetic to these criticisms, let us examine them further to see why they do not apply to what we are doing.